 The Council and its Ad Hoc Committee will be guided by the following principles in revising the residency documents:

 The Ad Hoc Advisory Committee members broadly represent the communities of interest related to residency education and have been selected with the belief that they will provide thoughtful analysis and insight into the needed evolution of residency training, in coordination with the goals and the interests of the profession.

-The following individuals have accepted appointment to the Committee:
+The Council has appointed the following individuals to the Committee: